Efficient Estimation for Staggered Rollout Designs: Introduction

 Our technical results extend results in statistics on efficient covariate adjustment in cross-sectional experiments \citep{ Freedman(2008)-several_treatments, Freedman(2008)-regadj_to_experimental_data, lin_agnostic_2013, li_general_2017} to the setting of staggered treatment timing, where pre-treatment outcomes play a similar role to fixed covariates in a cross-sectional experiment.
 In the special two-period case, our proposed estimator reduces to \citet{lin_agnostic_2013}'s efficient estimator, treating the lagged outcome as a fixed covariate.
-Our results are also related to \citet{mckenzie_beyond_2012}, who showed that DiD is inefficient under random treatment assignment in a two-period model with homogeneous treatment effects.
-See Remark \ref{rem: connection to mckenzie} for additional details.
+Our results are also related to \citet{mckenzie_beyond_2012}, who showed that DiD is inefficient under random treatment assignment in a two-period model with homogeneous treatment effects; see Remark \ref{rem: connection to mckenzie} for additional details.
+We note that the notion of efficiency studied in this paper is efficiency in the class of estimators of the form given in (\ref{eqn: thetahat beta for twoperiod}), rather than semi-parametric efficiency as in e.g. \citet{hahn_role_1998}, \citet{santanna_doubly_2020}.
+We are not aware of a notion of semi-parametric efficiency for design-based models such as ours, but consider this an interesting topic for future work.

-Our paper also relates to the literature on clinical trials using a stepped wedge design, which is a randomized staggered rollout in which all units are ultimately treated \citep{Brown2006b, Davey2015, Turner2017, Thompson2017}.
-Until recently, this literature has focused on estimation using mixed effects regression models. \citet{Lindner2021} point out, however, that such models may be difficult to interpret under heterogeneity, and recommend using DiD-based approaches like \citet{sun_estimating_2020} instead.
+Our paper also relates to the literature on clinical trials using a stepped wedge design, which is a randomized staggered rollout in which all units are ultimately treated \citep[e.g.][]{Brown2006b}.
+Until recently, this literature has focused on estimation using mixed effects regression models. \citet{Lindner2021} point out, however, that such models may be difficult to interpret under treatment effect heterogeneity, and recommend using DiD-based approaches like \citet{sun_estimating_2020} instead.
 Our approach has the potential to offer large gains in precision relative to such DiD-based approaches.
 Our paper is also complementary to \citet{Ji2017}, who propose using randomization-based inference procedures to test Fisher's sharp null hypothesis in stepped wedge designs.
-By contrast, we consider Neymanian inference on average treatment effects, and also show how an FRT with a studentized statistic is both finite-sample exact for sharp nulls and asymptotically valid for inference on average effects.
+By contrast, we consider Neymanian inference on average treatment effects, and also show that an FRT with a studentized test statistic is both finite-sample exact for the sharp null and asymptotically valid for inference on average effects.